rafaldepa/netguru-task/README.md

 ## My decisions
 ### BEM & SCSS
 It's one of the best connections I know!
-Writing styles for the BEM methodology is much more pleasant and faster.
+Writing styles for the BEM methodology is easier to manage as the codebase grows than no-standard.
 ### Gulp.js
 It helps me to automate some processes like SCSS compilation, CSS and Javascript minification, automatic CSS prefixes.